 These are my people.

 Yep, yep, yep, yep, yep.
 So we named it Boomerang because we’re helping baby boomers boomerang back to their function.
 But I have been to Australia and so we do have three or four boomerangs, one that I purchased in Australia back in 1988.
-That hang on the wall, so I do love my Aussies.
+That hangs on the wall, so I do love my Aussies.

 Have you ever thrown the boomerang and managed to get it back?